yetigit/MarcusAureliusQuotes/README.md

 # Stoic Quotes

+### Overview

+this plugin displays bite size *wisdoms* of the stoics while you make a level in the Unreal Editor.
 ## Install

-- You can install following Fab instructions
+- You can install following **Fab** instructions

 ### Manual Install
 - Place the folder under the `Plugins` directory of your project.